Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 ## Creating Project Folder

-This section will focus on how to create a project folder.
+This section will focus on how to create a project folder using the :octicons-terminal-24: terminal.

 7. Create the project folder by _typing_ the following: